Renewable energy alternatives are already popular for many new homes and green construction projects.

 So I’ll use this section to answer some frequently asked questions about solar power and solar installations.

-Is there a simple formula for calculating solar power needs?
+Is there a simple formula for calculating RV solar power needs?

 Then, decide on the wattage capacity of the solar panels you intend to install.
 Finally, divide the first number by the second to get your solar power needs.
 For reference: